-Updating - Choosing Your Approach
+7. Pull Request Strategies - Choosing Your Approach

-Micro PRs
+1. Micro PRs (Small, Frequent Changes)

 - Easier to review: Small changes are easier for reviewers to understand and provide feedback on.